hybridsjs/hybrids/docs/store/storage.md

 ### Enumerable

-For the enumerable model definition, the memory storage supports listing with all of the model instances.
-However, it does not support passing `string` or `object` id (it always returns all of the instances).
+For the enumerables, the memory storage returns only models, which were created before.
+It also supports listing type of the definition.
+However, it does not support passing `string` or `object` id.
+It always returns all of the instances.

 ```javascript
 const Todo = {